Uncle: Genetics and consanguinity

 Uncles by birth (brother of a parent) are related to their nieces and nephews on average by 25% (1750 centimorgans) though this can vary considerably.
 As half-uncles are related through half brothers, they are related by average 12.5%.
 Non-consanguineous uncles (male spouse of a relative) are not related by blood.

 Cultural variations

 Arabic

 In Arabic, one's mother's brother is called Khal خال and the mother's sister is called Khalah خالة.
 On the father's side, one's father's brother is called Amm عم and the father's sister is called Ammah عمّة.

 Turkish

-In Turkish, one's mother's brother is called dayi, father's brother is amca, and aunt's husband is known as enişte.
-One's mother's sister is called "teyze".
-Father's sister is "hala".
-Uncle's wife is "yenge".
+In Turkish, one's mother's brother is called dayı, father's brother is amca, and aunt's husband is known as enişte.
+One's mother's sister is called teyze.
+Father's sister is hala.
+Uncle's wife is yenge.

 Albanian, Slavic, and Persian

 In some cultures, like Albanian, Slavic, or Persian, no single inclusive term describing both a person's kinship to their parental male sibling or parental male in-law exists.
 Instead, there are specific terms describing a person's kinship to their mother's brother (dajë in Albanian, daiyee in Persian, wuj (diminutive: wujek) in Polish) or a person's kinship to their father's brother (xhajë in Albanian, amou in Persian, stryj (diminutive: stryjek) in Polish).
 An analogous differentiation exists using separate terms to describe a person's kinship to their mother's female sibling (teze in Albanian, khaleh in Persian, ciotka (diminutive: ciocia) in Polish), and a person's kinship to their father's female sibling, (hallë in Albanian, ammeh in Persian, stryjna (diminutive: stryjenka) in Polish).

 Furthermore, in Persian culture the terms used to describe a person's kinship to their maternal or paternal in-laws bear clear and unambiguous descriptions of that relationship, differentiating the parental in-laws from blood-relatives.
 For example, there is a specific term describing a person's kinship to the spouse of their paternal uncle (i.e. zan-amou, literally 'wife-of-' amou).
 This clarifies that kinship is to the spouse of the person's paternal male sibling, as opposed to a blood-relationship.